An Bang Cemetery - Tomb City of Ghosts in Hue Vietnam

 Factually, tombs in this cemetery have in various styles: Buddhism, Taoism, Catholicism, Vietnamese, Chinese and Western & hellip.
 Notably, many tombs in An Bang are the duplicates of Nguyen Kings graves and Hue Royal Citadel.
 Many distinctive Traditional crafts in Vietnam restored thanks to this City of Ghosts.
 For instance, making dragons, phoenixes by bits of glazed terra cotta and potteries on walls, etc.

-History of the town of ghosts in Hue began in the early 1990 when An Bang was a small fishing village.
-However, in 1990, when the State started to allow Vietnamese people residing in the US to send money to assist their families in Vietnam.
+History of the ghosts city in Hue began in the early 1990 when An Bang was a small fishing village.
+However, in 1990, when the Communist Gorvernment started to allow Vietnamese people residing in the US to send money to assist their families in Vietnam.
 The village has changed rapidly.
 Life improves and individuals here also don't forget to modify, to fix the ancient tombs of the ancestors.
 Therefore, in 1991, we suddenly started to see the appearance of the larger and rather magnificent tombs.
 Even, many graves are also lit with toilets.

 In accordance with the elders of the village, majority of the tombs in the town of ghosts in Hue took the design of the mausoleum of King Khai Dinh.
 Then, they give or take in accordance with the personal preferences of every owner.
 There are very different patterns.
 According to Mr Dang Van Tam being 79 years old, the town of ghosts has a region of over 40 hecta.
 This village has a total of 44 lineages with almost 500 years history.